lgarcias/whisper/docs/services.md

-# Services Guide (FastAPI, Redis, RQ Worker, Frontend)
+# Services Guide (FastAPI, Redis, RQ Worker, Frontend, Postgres)

 This document explains what each service does and how to **start / stop / restart** them from the **host** and from the **DevContainer terminal in VS Code**.